 Analysis

-It would appear that the difficulty of the game, along with the unique 90’s style assets and some intelligent UX work, Dong primed his app to become a perfect storm and all he really needed was a catalyst, which turned out to come from the millions of end-users who thought it would be funny to post ridiculous reviews.
+It would appear that through the difficulty of the game, along with the unique 90’s style assets and some intelligent UX work, Dong primed his app to become a perfect storm and all he really needed was a catalyst, which turned out to come from the millions of end-users who thought it would be funny to post ridiculous reviews.

 Though the catalyst would be based on pure luck, there is no doubt that Dong’s design decisions manufactured the mechanisms allowing his product to hit the levels of fame it gained.